 If you get a ticket and you don’t think you should have to pay, you can decide not to pay and not to reply to the parking operator.
 It is possible that the parking operator will take enforcement action in order to recover the charge although in practice a threat of this nature may not be followed through as the amount of money being demanded is usually quite small.
 A parking operator has no power to recover a parking charge without first taking court action.
 The company may continue to send requests to pay and you can continue to ignore these unless they decide to take you to the small claims court.
 If the parking operator does take you to court, you may be able to defend the action, for example, on the grounds that you did not park in breach of the parking rules and/or that the fee being demanded is unreasonably high.

 If the company keeps contacting you, you can ask them to stop harassing you.
-If the company behaves badly, you can also report to this to the landowner or to an Accredited Trade Association (ATA), such as the British Parking Association if the company is a member.
+If the company behaves badly, you can also report to this to the landowner or to an Accredited Trade Association (ATA), such as the British Parking Association or Independent Parking Committee if the company is a member.

 If the company is a member of an Accredited Trade Association (ATA), like the British Parking Association or the Independent Parking Committee, their procedures can be followed to complain against the parking ticket.
-Any member of the BPA should wait 28 days before sending a final demand.
+Members of the BPA should wait 28 days before sending a final demand.
 Members of the IPC should wait 14 days before sending their final warning letter.

 The British Parking Association

 The British Parking Association (BPA) is a professional association for the parking industry.
 Its members include many local authorities and parking operating companies, some of whom remove vehicles parked on private land or in private car parks and issue parking tickets.